Human rights and results-based management: adopting from a different world

 While better indicators is certainly a key ingredient to advancing RBM in human rights, another critical step is to demonstrate how effective it can be when used well.
 To do this, RBM advocates need concrete examples, simple explanations and streamlined training to ease the learning curve.
 RBM can certainly help human rights actors achieve better outcomes, but only if they take ownership for it.

-Vincent Ploton is the director of UN treaty body advocacy at the International Service for Human Rights.
-He has supported civil society engagement with UN human rights mechanisms for the last fifteen years, and his original background is in the humanitarian field.
+Vincent Ploton (he/him) is Director of UN Treaty Body Advocacy at the International Service for Human Rights, and a member of the Advisory Boards of the Oxford Journal of Human Rights Practice, and the Land Rights Now coalition.
+He has worked and supported civil society engagement with UN human rights mechanisms for the last fifteen years.
+His original background is in the humanitarian field.
 He can be followed on twitter @vploton